smartcar/getting-started-ruby-sdk/README.md

 $ bundle exec ruby app.rb
 ```

 Once your server is up and running, you can authenticate your vehicle.
-In our current set up, we are using Smartcar's [simulated mode](https://smartcar.com/docs/getting-started/dashboard/simulator), which will allow you to log in with simulated credentials or any username and password.
+In our current set up, we are using Smartcar's [simulated mode](https://smartcar.com/docs/getting-started/dashboard/simulator), so you can log in with simulated credentials found in your Smartcar Dashboard or with any username and password.

 To authenticate, navigate to `http://localhost:8000/login`.
 Once you have authenticated, go to `http://localhost:8000/vehicles` to see your vehicle information.